 The importance of Iron for babies

-Did you know your baby needs more iron between 6 & 12 months, than at any other time in their life, in proportion to their size.
+Iron for babies is so important as they need more iron between 6 & 12 months, than at any other time in their life, in proportion to their size.
 Here’s the low-down on baby’s iron requirements and why iron for babies is so important.

 At a glance